Stefan-Wolff/dqm-pipeline/README.md

 * FilterContradict
 * FilterObjects

-To run the transformation on a specific intermediate processing state of the data, simply specify the intermediate state, i. e. `python transform.py -c ParseBibtex.ParseValues.CorrectOrgs`.
+To run the transformation on a specific intermediate processing state of the data, simply specify the intermediate state, i. e. `python3 transform.py -c ParseBibtex.ParseValues.CorrectOrgs`.

 ## Download base data
 The scripts `load_orcid_persons.py`, `load_orcid_works.py`, `load_crossref.py`, `load_lei.py` and `load_ror.py` downloads the related data.
 They don't need console parameters.
 The sources are stored in specific files in the data directory.
 The loaded data will be stored in `data/input`.